 The best results can be achieved by pulling together a number of techniques to find specific patterns of threats.
 There are five main techniques that can be combined based on the use case to improve threat detection and response.

-- Cyber Intelligence is the act of comparing known activities in an environment — for example, firewall logs or new files being generated on a computer — to known sources of bad activity.
-It is a black listing technique, with information sourced from research organizations, sandbox analysis, known phishing sites, and other libraries of known bad activity.
+In this context, cyber intelligence is used to compare known activities in an environment — for example, firewall logs or new files being generated on a computer — to known sources of bad activity.
+It is a blacklisting technique, with information sourced from research organizations, sandbox analysis, known phishing sites, and other libraries of known bad activity.
 Cyber intelligence is most effectively used when each of these objects can be correlated and viewed in context with other rules.
 What was once a bad IP address, for example, may no longer be, as IPs rotate very quickly in and out of usage.
 With cyber intel alone, this could be flagged for review when, in fact, there is nothing suspicious to see.

-- Behavior-based detection techniques match some type of digital pattern, footprint, human activity, or network behavior to known bad behavior.
+Behavior-based detection techniques match some type of digital pattern, footprint, human activity, or network behavior to known bad behavior.
 Behavioral techniques are commonly linked to detecting insider threats.
-If a user normally accesses 10-20 CRM records per day and one day accesses 1,000 records, that’s anomalous behavior likely worth investigating.
+If a user normally accesses 10-20 CRM records per day and one day accesses 1,000 records, that anomalous behavior should be investigated.
 It could be nefarious, or it could be related to a unique event happening at the organization.
 It’s an interesting piece of information that when matched with other detection techniques can be flagged as suspicious or recognized as acceptable activity.